venkys-io/Code-Blogs/Trees/Easy/pre order traversal.md

 The output represents the result of the preorder traversal, showing the values of each node in the specified order.

+**Test Case 1: Null Tree**

+- Input:

+Enter the value for the root node: 1
+Enter the value for the left child of the root: 0 Enter the value for the right child of the root: 0 Enter the value for the left child of the left child: 0 Enter the value for the right child of the left child: 0 Enter the value for the left child of the right child: 0 Enter the value for the right child of the right child: 0

+Explanation: In this case, a tree with only the root node is created.
+The output should be **`1`** as there are no left or right children.

+**Test Case 2: True Binary Tree**

+- Input:

+Enter the value for the root node: 1
+Enter the value for the left child of the root: 2 Enter the value for the right child of the root: 3 Enter the value for the left child of the left child: 4 Enter the value for the right child of the left child: 5 Enter the value for the left child of the right child: 6 Enter the value for the right child of the right child: 7

+Explanation: This input creates a balanced binary tree.
+The output should be in the order

+1 2 4 5 3 6 7 representing the preorder traversal.

+**Test Case 3: False Binary Tree**

+- Input:

+Enter the value for the root node: 1
+Enter the value for the left child of the root: 2 Enter the value for the right child of the root: 3 Enter the value for the left child of the left child: 4 Enter the value for the right child of the left child: 5 Enter the value for the left child of the right child: 6 Enter the value for the right child of the right child: 7 Enter the value for the left child of the left child of the left child: 8

+Explanation: This input creates an unbalanced binary tree.
+The output should be in the order

+1 2 4 5 3 6 7 8 representing the preorder traversal.
+This demonstrates that the code handles unbalanced trees as well.

 ```cpp
 // copyrights to venkys.io
 // for more programs visit venkys.io